cncf/mentoring/mentoring-wg/gsoc-org-admin-guide.md

 * Ask mentors to
     * Review proposals and select contributors they want to mentor
     * Provide feedback in the GSoC system around the matters listed in the [contributor+proposal selection and ranking criteria](#Contributorproposal-selection-and-ranking-criteria), such as community interaction, proposal quality, etc.
-    * Do not comment on chance of acceptance to a contributor
+    * Refrain from commenting on any contributor's chances of being accepted.
 * Run the ranking process

 ### Accepted projects announcement